 Sunday morning we will have the CD2 Straw Poll, so stick around!

-The conference is limited to 200 attendees, so please register today!
+Seating is limited, so please register today!
 Registration ends April 17th or whenever we sell out.

 We have discounted room rates at the Resort on the Mountain - just mention Dorchester (800) 733-0800.
 They even have pet friendly rooms (upon request)!
 Standard rooms are $129 + resort fee and tax - and Fireside Studios are $149 + resort fee and tax.
 All rooms have desk area, TV, Kurig, refrigerator and microwave.
 Group rate is available now!